thirumurthis/Learnings/Azure_databricks_python/Databricks_working_with_pyspark_with_example.md

 data1_df = spark.createDataFrame(data1).toDF(*column)
 ```

-### Convert JSON to a Dataframe applying schema, example.
-This can latter beconverted to temp table
+## Convert JSON String to a Dataframe applying schema, example.
+This can be converted to temp table and queried.
 ```py
 from pyspark.sql import SparkSession, functions as F, types as T from datetime import datetime